It has been announced that Lord Myners of Truro will retire as chancellor of the University of Exeter at the end of 2021 after five years in the role.

 Vice-Chancellor Professor Lisa Roberts said: “On behalf of everyone in the University community, I would like to thank Paul for his service as Chancellor and for being such a great friend of the University for many years.
 The search now begins for his replacement.
 We will be looking for an exceptional individual to support our new long-term strategy.”

-Chair of Council Sarah Turvill said: “The Council of the University would like to extend its deepest gratitude to Paul for all the support he has provided to the University, to our students and alumni over the past five years.
+Chair of Council Sarah Turvill added: “The Council of the University would like to extend its deepest gratitude to Paul for all the support he has provided to the University, to our students and alumni over the past five years.
 He will be a difficult act to follow.”